merenlab/merenlab.org/_includes/_mentorship_data.md

 But interestingly, the extent of commonness of experiences were not uniform across distinct categories of mentorship outcomes.
-While only 11.4% of the mentees who had a very positive experience with their mentors thought that their experience was specific to a few, 54.2% of the mentees who had a very positive experience with their mentor believed that their experience was specific to few people trained by the same mentor:
+While only 11.4% of the mentees who had a very positive experience with their mentors thought that their experience was specific to a few, as much as 54.2% of the mentees who had a very negative experience with their mentor believed that their experience was specific to few people trained by the same mentor:

 ![]({{images}}/experience_with_mentor_common_in_group_02-1.png)<!-- -->